Topology-Aware Surface Reconstruction for Point Clouds: Topology-aware Optimization

 We define a topological prior as a functional on the space of diagrams:

 In general, the functional can take in persistence diagrams for all dimensions but we often restrict to a single fixed dimension.

-In the rest of the paper, we assume that the index $\mathcal{I}_k = \{1,\ldots, N_k\}$ is sorted by decreasing persistence.
+From this point on, we assume that the index $\mathcal{I}_k = \{1,\ldots, N_k\}$ is sorted by decreasing persistence.
 In other words, $|d_i-b_i| > |d_j-b_j|$ for $i<j$.
-As an illustrative example, say that we want to emphasize the top $\ell$-most persistent $k$-dimensional features in the reconstruction.
-A reasonable functional is
+We also note that $\mathcal{I}_k$ is not static throughout the optimization process but recomputed for every new changed function $f$.
+For a reconstruction, a topological prior is expressed via Betti numbers.
+That is, how many components we would like the reconstruction to have, how many holes, or voids.
+In principle, we could include higher dimensional information, but here we focus on surfaces in $\mathbb{R}^3$.
+Hence, if we would like the reconstruction to have $\ell$ $k$-dimensional features, the functional we use emphasizes the $\ell$-most persistent $k$-dimensional features (and de-emphasizes the less peristent features, i.e. tries to send them to the diagonal) in the reconstruction is:

+Or in other words, it maximizes the difference between the lifetime of the $\ell$-th most persistent feature and the $(\ell+1)$-th most persistent feature.
+This does not guarantee convergence to a "reasonable" solution, i.e. we have no guarantees about the resulting features, but in practice it converges to what one would expect.

-In other words, we maximize the lifetimes of the $\ell$ most persistent features.
-There are numerous factors to consider when creating topological priors and we describe the different functionals in Section~\ref{sec:results}.
+There are many factors to consider when creating topological priors and we describe precise functionals in Section~\ref{sec:results}.
 Here we derive the general formula, assuming the functional is of the form given in Equation~\ref{eq:functional}.
 Using the chain rule,

 where we use $\pi_{f(\alpha_\mathcal{P})}(b_i,d_i) = (x_{b,i},x_{d,i})$.
 In our setting,

 and hence

 where